TheArturthur/CoppermindScraper/Cosmere/Autonomy.md

 \-Harmony[1]

+Autonomy is ultimately an Intent about individualism, self-actualization, and creative self-expression.
+It also promotes survival of the fittest and the competitive exclusion principle, likely as the natural manifestation of its Intent.
 Autonomy wants to remain alone; she does not wish to be corrupted by other Shards and thinks that all Shards are better off on their own.
+Due to this, she is driven to divide off from the other Shards.
 She strives to become the most powerful, most untouchable Shard; to achieve this, she spreads her influence throughout the cosmere.
 For her followers, she seeks those who are capable of surviving on their own and defying the odds.
-Her philosophy is very much focused on the survival of the fittest.
+Her philosophy is focused on the survival of the fittest.
 Under Autonomy's world order, one must earn their right to keep existing.
+Due to her belief in Autonomy, she rewards even those that go against her, if they are successful.
 However, this doesn't stop Autonomy from meddling in affairs of others.
-On the micro scale, she dictates how exactly people are allowed to express their individualism, requiring that each of them fit in her major plan in the way she, rather than they, have decided.
-On the macro scale, she often intervenes with her fellow Shards, up to and including indirectly attacking them and plotting invasions of their worlds.
+She often intervenes with her fellow Shards, up to and including indirectly attacking them and plotting invasions of their worlds.
+It is unknown if her heteronomous inclinations are an aspect that arises purely from her Intent, or if it arises from how she personally manifests the Intent.

 ## Associated Magics
   <<Kenton\|Kenton>> using sand mastery